MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Add-MgUserInsightSharedLastSharedMethodMicrosoftGraphWorkbookRangeSort.md

   - `[Fields <IMicrosoftGraphWorkbookSortField[]>]`:
     - `[Ascending <Boolean?>]`: Represents whether the sorting is done in an ascending fashion.
     - `[Color <String>]`: Represents the color that is the target of the condition if the sorting is on font or cell color.
     - `[DataOption <String>]`: Represents additional sorting options for this field.
-Possible values are: Normal, TextAsNumber.
+The possible values are: Normal, TextAsNumber.
     - `[Icon <IMicrosoftGraphWorkbookIcon>]`: workbookIcon
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Index <Int32?>]`: Represents the index of the icon in the given set.
       - `[Set <String>]`: Represents the set that the icon is part of.
-Possible values are: Invalid, ThreeArrows, ThreeArrowsGray, ThreeFlags, ThreeTrafficLights1, ThreeTrafficLights2, ThreeSigns, ThreeSymbols, ThreeSymbols2, FourArrows, FourArrowsGray, FourRedToBlack, FourRating, FourTrafficLights, FiveArrows, FiveArrowsGray, FiveRating, FiveQuarters, ThreeStars, ThreeTriangles, FiveBoxes.
+The possible values are: Invalid, ThreeArrows, ThreeArrowsGray, ThreeFlags, ThreeTrafficLights1, ThreeTrafficLights2, ThreeSigns, ThreeSymbols, ThreeSymbols2, FourArrows, FourArrowsGray, FourRedToBlack, FourRating, FourTrafficLights, FiveArrows, FiveArrowsGray, FiveRating, FiveQuarters, ThreeStars, ThreeTriangles, FiveBoxes.
     - `[Key <Int32?>]`: Represents the column (or row, depending on the sort orientation) that the condition is on.
 Represented as an offset from the first column (or row).
     - `[SortOn <String>]`: Represents the type of sorting of this condition.
-Possible values are: Value, CellColor, FontColor, Icon.
+The possible values are: Value, CellColor, FontColor, Icon.
   - `[HasHeaders <Boolean?>]`:
   - `[MatchCase <Boolean?>]`:
   - `[Method <String>]`: